React Native

 If you are on version 1.2 or below, you would need to upgrade to 1.3 or above to follow the setup.
 As 1.3 release had breaking changes with respect to setting up of push notifications.
 We recommend to update to the current latest version.

-This guide discusses how to add push notifications for ringing calls to your project.
-It will discuss both Android and iOS and go through all the necessary steps.
+Add push notifications for ringing calls to your React Native project.
+Covers both Android and iOS setup.

 Android previewiOS preview